cappuccino/cappuccino.org/source/learn/debugging.html.markdown

 ![Console](tuto-debugger-4.png)

 The Debugger will become activated.
-Make sure the icon with a stop sign and two parallel lines is blue or purple.
+Make sure the All Exceptions breakpoint icon is activated.
 This activates the "Pause on [uncaught] exceptions" feature.

 ![Console](tuto-debugger-5.png)